PapaJay-Git/crud-react/README.md

 ```

-2. copy .env.example as .env and configure your sqlite DATABASE_URL
+2. copy .env.example as .env and configure your postgresql DATABASE_URL

 ```bash
 # in windows